 How to Register for the Gloucestershire Grammar Schools 11 Plus Exam

 To apply for a Year 7 place at a Gloucestershire grammar school, parents must register their child with the Local Authority, Gloucestershire County Council.
 Next, parents should complete a Common Application Form (CAF) before October, which can be done online via the Council’s website.

 Gloucestershire Grammar Schools 11 Plus Exam Format

-All grammar schools in the region use the same 11+ exam from CEM (University of Durham).
+All grammar schools in the region use the same 11+ exam from CEM (Cambridge Assessment).
 The test consists of two multiple choice papers containing questions related to verbal reasoning, non-verbal reasoning and numerical reasoning.